juliensimon/sagemaker-inference-container-cpu/README.md

 - Based on a clean source build of llama.cpp
 - Native integration with the SageMaker SDK and both Graviton3/Graviton4 (ARM64) and Intel Xeon (AMD64) instances
 - Model deployment from the Hugging Face hub or an Amazon S3 bucket
+- Single-step deployment and optimization of safetensors models, with automatic GGUF conversion and quantization
 - Deployment of existing GGUF models
-- Deployment of safetensors models, with automatic GGUF conversion and quantization
 - Support for  OpenAI API (`/v1/chat/completions`, `/v1/completions`)
 - Support for streaming and non-streaming text generation
 - Support for all `llama-server` flags